 Date of Authorship for this Version

 McDougal, Myres S. and Reisman, W. Michael, "The Prescribing Function in World Constitutive Process: How International Law Is Made" (1980).
 Faculty Scholarship Series.
-Paper 2661.
+2661.